rwaldron/particle-io/readme.md

 ### Notes

 - The Spark Core docs state that PWM is available on A0, A1, A4, A5, A6, A7, D0 and D1.
-A reality check of _my_ board shows that A0, A1, A5, D0, and D1 have PWM.
+These pins have now all been confirmed and are supported as of v0.4.0.

 ## License
 See LICENSE file.